Meteorite: Antarctica

 A few meteorites were found in Antarctica between 1912 and 1964.
 In 1969, the 10th Japanese Antarctic Research Expedition found nine meteorites on a blue ice field near the Yamato Mountains.
 With this discovery, came the realization that movement of ice sheets might act to concentrate meteorites in certain areas.
 After a dozen other specimens were found in the same place in 1973, a Japanese expedition was launched in 1974 dedicated to the search for meteorites.
 This team recovered nearly 700 meteorites.

 Shortly thereafter, the United States began its own program to search for Antarctic meteorites, operating along the Transantarctic Mountains on the other side of the continent: the Antarctic Search for Meteorites (ANSMET) program.
 European teams, starting with a consortium called "EUROMET" in the 1990/91 season, and continuing with a program by the Italian Programma Nazionale di Ricerche in Antartide have also conducted systematic searches for Antarctic meteorites.

 The Antarctic Scientific Exploration of China has conducted successful meteorite searches since 2000.
 A Korean program (KOREAMET) was launched in 2007 and has collected a few meteorites.
 The combined efforts of all of these expeditions have produced more than 23,000 classified meteorite specimens since 1974, with thousands more that have not yet been classified.
 For more information see the article by Harvey (2003).

 Australia

 At about the same time as meteorite concentrations were being discovered in the cold desert of Antarctica, collectors discovered that many meteorites could also be found in the hot deserts of Australia.
-Several dozen meteorites had already been found in the Nullarbor region of Western and South Australia.
+Several dozen meteorites had already been found in the Nullarbor Plain region of Western Australia and South Australia.
 Systematic searches between about 1971 and the present recovered more than 500 others, ~300 of which are currently well characterized.
 The meteorites can be found in this region because the land presents a flat, featureless, plain covered by limestone.
 In the extremely arid climate, there has been relatively little weathering or sedimentation on the surface for tens of thousands of years, allowing meteorites to accumulate without being buried or destroyed.
 The dark-colored meteorites can then be recognized among the very different looking limestone pebbles and rocks.